hanion/hanion.github.io/post/enik-engine/enik-engine.md

 ![Audio Component](audio.png)

-It works reliably and is enough to play sounds, music, or simple cues in the engine.
+It works reliably and is enough to play sounds or music.

 # Performance
 Performance was good out of the box since the engine isn't as bloated as bigger engines.